Visakha: Chief Patron

-According to Buddhist texts Visakha was the Buddha's chief patron, along with Anathapindika, and was responsible for providing for the Sangha.
-The two chief patrons were also Gautama Buddha's primary aides when dealing with the general public, and he often turned to one of the two whenever there needed to be something arranged with the community.
+According to Buddhist texts, Visakha was the Buddha's chief patron, along with Anathapindika, and was responsible for providing for the Sangha.
+The two chief patrons were also Gautama Buddha's primary aides in dealing with the general public, and he often turned to one of them whenever something needed to be arranged with the Sangha.
 Visakha regularly visited the Buddha in the afternoon for Dhamma sermons whenever he was in Savatthi, and fed large numbers of monks at her house daily.
 (Note: According to some texts 500, but in the Dhammapada commentary, 2,000.)
 When leaving the house, Visakha would assign one of her granddaughters to give alms in her place.
 The Buddha called Visakha's love of giving exemplary, and pointed to her as an example of an ideal benefactor, with both a love of giving and abundant wealth to give.
 He contrasted this with people who have wealth but don't give, who he called unwise and likened to flower garland makers who have many flowers but do not have the skills to make good flower garlands.

-Visakha often wore her finest clothes and perfume to monasteries, although she later developed an insight into the values of asceticism and chose to give up her fine attire.
-One day Visakha lost some jewelry which was found by Ananda, who put it away for her.
+Visakha often wore her finest clothes and perfume to monasteries, though she later gained insight into the values of asceticism and chose to give up her fine attire.
+One day Visakha lost some jewelry which was found by Ānanda, who put it away for her.
 After realizing what happened, Visakha decided to sell the jewelry and use the proceeds to make merit.
 However, the jewelry was too expensive for anyone to buy, so she bought it herself out of her existing assets and set aside the money to build a monastery near Savatthi.
 As Visakha prepared to begin the construction of the monastery, she requested the Buddha stay in Savatthi for the construction, however, the Buddha needed to teach elsewhere and let her choose a monk to stay with her for the construction.
-Visakha chose Maha Moggallana, the Buddha's disciple foremost in psychic powers, to stay with her and oversee the construction.
-Thanks to Maha Moggallana's oversight and use of psychic powers to aid with the construction, the two-storey temple was built in nine months.
-The temple was known as Pūrvārāma Monastery, often referred to as Migāramātupāsāda (literally, "Migaramata's Palace").
-After the building of the monastery, the Buddha would alternate between Migāramātupāsāda and Jetavana, the monastery built by his chief male disciple Anathapindika, whenever he was staying in Savatthi.
+Visakha chose Moggallana, the Buddha's disciple foremost in psychic powers, to stay with her and oversee the construction.
+Thanks to Moggallana's oversight and use of psychic powers to aid with the construction, the two-storey temple was built in nine months.
+The temple was known as Pubbārāma vihāra, often referred to as Migāramātupāsāda (literally, "Migaramata's Palace").
+After the building of the vihāra, the Buddha would alternate between Migāramātupāsāda and Jetavana, the vihāra built by his chief male disciple Anathapindika, whenever he was staying in Savatthi.
 In total, the Buddha spent a total of six rainy seasons at Visakha's monastery, the second most of any monastery during his lifetime, surpassed only by Jetavana.

-According to Buddhist scriptures, after her death Visakha was reborn in Nimmānaratī, the fifth heavenly realm, as the consort of the deva king of the realm.
+According to Buddhist scriptures, after her death, Visakha was reborn in Nimmānaratī, the fifth heavenly realm, as the consort of the deva king of the realm.